sa-utah/sautah/_src/meetings.md

   time_start: 6 PM
   time_end: 7 PM
   address: Call for address or leave a voicemail
-  notes: 'Call for address or leave a voicemail: Kristine 740-338-4062'
+  notes: 'Meeting is held every other week.
+Call for address or leave a voicemail:
+    Kristine 740-338-4062'
   contact_name: Kristine
   contact_phone: 740-338-4062
   contact_email: ''